Rafin31/E-Banking-System-Laravel-/README.md

 ## How to Run
 -  Clone the priject in your local repository
 -  Get the project database form databse/project db folder and import it into your php myAdmin local host.
-Must remember to name the database as <b>e-banking-system<b>.
+Must remember to name the database as <b>e-banking-system</b>.
 -  Make a file and name it .env and paste the contents of .env.example file.
 -  Run composer update into the terminal where you cloned the project [ you need composer to do it , or you can download composer  ].
 -  Run php artisan serve to turn on php local server.
 -  Go http://127.0.0.1:8000/ .
 -  Now you can preview the project .

+## Version
+- PHP 8.0.1
+- Laravel 8.49.1
+- Composer 2.1.1